UMC Architects is an Architectural Practice.

 - Where required by legislation or where significant health, safety or environmental hazards exist, develop and maintain appropriate emergency response procedures.

 - Communicate our environmental commitment to Clients and interested parties and encourage them to support it.

-- Continually improve our environmental performance and minimise the social impact and damage of activities by periodically reviewing our environmental policy and management system.
+- Continually improve our environmental performance and minimise the social impact and damage of activities by periodically reviewing our environmental policy, objectives and management system.